 A grade of T indicates course work in progress and is only used in 399R and other internship courses in which work may extend beyond the semester.
 The T grade may be changed to A, B, C, D, F, or P, depending on the grade rule for the course, when the work is completed.
-A T grade does not effect a student's GPA.
+A T grade does not affect a student's GPA until one year has elapsed, at which time it is computed as an F (failing grade) if the course requirements have not been completed.